Crypto exchange liquidations: mechanism and how to avoid them

 Adding margin to push back the liquidation price of a losing position is one of the most expensive mistakes in trading.
 It turns a small managed loss into a catastrophic one.
 If your trade thesis was wrong, exit — don't keep it artificially alive.

-5. Avoid trading high-volatility moments with leverage
+5. Avoid trading high-volatility moments with high leverage

 Liquidation heatmaps: an under-used tool